Doug-AWS/code-examples/dotnet/DynamoDB/README.md

 - *orders.csv*, which defines 12 orders
 - *products.csv*, which defines six products

+All of the projects that require a table name use the default table **CustomersOrdersProducts**.

 ## General code pattern

 It's important that you understand the new asynch/await programming model in the